 Design Considerations

-The RECOVERY Protocol describes an overarching trial design to provide reliable evidence on the efficacy of candidate therapies for suspected or confirmed COVID-19 infection in hospitalised adult patients receiving usual standard of care.
+The RECOVERY Protocol describes an overarching trial design to provide reliable evidence on the efficacy of candidate therapies for suspected or confirmed COVID-19 infection in hospitalised patients receiving usual standard of care.

 There are no known treatments for COVID-19.
 The anticipated scale of the epidemic is such that hospitals, and particularly intensive care facilities, may be massively overstretched.
 Under some models of pandemic spread, up to 50% of the adult population may fall sick over a period of 8-12 weeks, of whom around 10% may require hospitalisation.
 This would involve about 2 million hospital admissions.
 In this situation, even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
 Therefore, the focus of RECOVERY is the impact of candidate treatments on mortality and on the need for hospitalisation or ventilation.